Redacted-Games-LLC/Merchant-Empires/README.md

   # Windows
   php events.php > events.log

+There is an example events.cmd in the root folder of this package.

-This should run in the background whenever the game server is running.
+The event processor should run in the background whenever the game server is running.
+It handles giving turns and upgrading ports, amongst other chores.

 8) Signup a user to be an admin.
 Use the name you entered into www/DBCONFIG.php earlier.
 DO NOT create a player just yet; any player created at this point will